kyavichev/HorrorGame2/README.md

   * Cleaned up Level1.
 It is made to demo Slenderman enemy.
   * Fixed Slenderman issues
   * Reworked Success panel that now allows user to advance to the next level.
+* IGA_HG_Final: Final version that has improvements that I added after the class was over.